 Lifestyle modifications involve avoidance of the many factors that exacerbate the loudness and intensity of your snoring:

-Weight loss is recommended to decrease bulky tissues lining the throat, due in part to excess body weight, which worsen snoring by providing more vibratory material.
+- Weight loss is recommended to decrease bulky tissues lining the throat, due in part to excess body weight, which worsens snoring by providing more vibratory material.

 These all exacerbate both snoring and sleep apnea by making you less arousable, less likely to switch body positions, and have decreased muscle tone which leads to increased vibrations.